open-telemetry/opentelemetry-specification/specification/trace/tracestate-handling.md

 Threshold = MaxAdjustedCount * (1 - Probability)
 ```

+In sampling, the term _adjusted count_ refers to the effective number of items represented by a sampled item of telemetry.
 The adjusted count of a span is the inverse of its sampling probability and can be derived from the threshold as follows.

 ```